VOJAKIS/what-dinosaur-am-i/README.md

 # What Dinosaur am I?

-Application to determine what kind of dinosaur you are.
+Web application to determine what kind of dinosaur you are.

 ## Installation